anukarthikaa/vpc-tf/README.md

 - Be sure to replace the AMI IDs (`ami-0c55b159cbfafe1f0`) with your desired AMIs for the EC2 instances.
 - Modify instance types as necessary for your needs.

-## Troubleshooting

-- If the resources are not being created, check the AWS account limits for VPCs, subnets, EC2 instances, and security groups.
-- Ensure your AWS credentials are configured correctly.

-## License

-This project is licensed under the MIT License.